 Dr. Mendu completed her internal medicine residency at the BWH, her nephrology training at the BWH and MGH, and her MD and MBA degrees at the Yale School of Medicine and the Yale School of Management, respectively.
 She received her Bachelor’s in Science from Brown University.
 She serves in the Department of Medicine, Renal Division, as a practicing nephrologist, clinical researcher, and assistant professor, and conducts research related to quality, population health, equity and care delivery innovation.
 She has authored over 70 peer-reviewed publications and provides mentorship to trainees conducting research in health care delivery innovation.

-Laura Smith, MD is the Medical Director of Clinical Operations for Brigham and Women’s Hospital in the Office of the Chief Medical Officer.
+Laura Smith, MD is the Senior Medical Director of Clinical Operations for Brigham and Women’s Hospital in the Office of the Chief Medical Officer.
 Dr. Smith is also a practicing hospitalist.
 She joined Brigham in 2012 as a resident in Internal Medicine and joined the faculty in 2015 in the Division of Hospital Medicine.

-In her role as Medical Director for Clinical Operations, Dr. Smith is responsible for shaping and implementing Brigham and Women’s Hospital strategies that involve clinical and operational collaboration and integration between the hospital administration and the clinical departments or cross-cutting multidisciplinary or cross-department initiatives that serve the Brigham and Women’s Hospital mission.
+In her role as Senior Medical Director for Clinical Operations, Dr. Smith is responsible for shaping and implementing Brigham and Women’s Hospital strategies that involve clinical and operational collaboration and integration between the hospital administration and the clinical departments or cross-cutting multidisciplinary or cross-department initiatives that serve the Brigham and Women’s Hospital mission.